VILLAGE OF ADDISON CODE

 Section 604.1.1.
 Multiple electrical meters.
 When multiple electrical meters are provided in a bank, each meter shall be identified with the unit number or area to which it is providing power.

 Section 605.2.
 Receptacles.
-Add to the section: Every kitchen shall have at least one electrical receptacle.
+Add at the end of the existing Section: Every kitchen shall have at least one electrical receptacle.
 Electrical receptacles that are located along a counter top and installed as new or as a replacement shall be equipped with ground fault interrupter protection.
 When the existing number of electrical receptacles is found to be inadequate for the number of connections desired or required, only power strips or similar devices equipped with built in circuit breakers or fuses are an allowable alternative.

 Section 605.3.
 Luminaries.
-Add to this section: All abandoned interior fixtures not required by this Code shall be removed and properly capped.
-All abandoned exterior fixture, not required by this Code, shall be removed along with all abandoned conduit that is visible and properly each shall be properly capped.
+Add at the end of the existing Section: All abandoned interior fixtures not required by this Code shall be removed and properly capped.
+All abandoned exterior fixtures, not required by this Code, shall be removed along with all abandoned conduit that is visible and each shall be properly capped.
 All lighting fixtures shall be in proper working order and have a working light, except for lights not required and located in a tenant space.
 These lighting fixtures, however, may not be left in place with an open socket, unless they are ceiling fixtures.

 Section 702.4.
 Emergency escape openings.
-Add the following: No required emergency escape window shall be blocked or delayed access to or through, prohibiting the installation of window fans or air conditioning units in such windows.
+Add at the end of the existing Section: No required emergency escape window shall be blocked or delayed access to or through, prohibiting the installation of window fans or air conditioning units in such windows.